Your default browser language is set to . Browse this site in another language: Continue color Created with Sketch.

 The difference between the air cargo outlook in December 2022 versus a year earlier is striking, to say the least.
 Back then capacity was severely restricted as the lack of bellyhold space due to Covid-19 restrictions limited available supply.
 At the same time demand was soaring across modes, prompting many shippers to source time definite air cargo options even as rates hit historic highs.

 In late 2022, every metric of that market equation is significantly altered.
-For example, on the East-West trades, the resumption of more passenger services has led to global capacity in December rising to seven percent higher than a year earlier, and capacity remains available on the majority of trade lanes.
+For example, on the East-West trades, the resumption of more passenger services has led to global capacity in December rising to 7 percent higher than a year earlier, and capacity remains available on the majority of trade lanes.

 Demand growth has also slowed.
 The Association of Asia Pacific Airlines (AAPA) reported that October’s figures showed a 13.9 percent year-on-year drop in international air cargo demand as measured in freight tonne kilometres due to a downturn in “export markets for intermediate goods”.